-Montana Hay ReportBillings, MT Friday May 31, 2019 USDA Market News
+Montana Hay ReportBillings, MT Friday, May 13, 2022 USDA Market News Weekly Montana Hay Report

 |Central and Western Wyoming|

 Compared to last week all reported forage products sold steady.
 Demand continues to be very good with a lot of livestock owners looking to buy feed.
 Some talks of prospective buyers wanting to line up contracts of new crop hay, but producers are on the fence about the idea.
 Spotty rain showers along with snow in some areas of the state.
 Per NASS on May 1, pasture and range report Wyoming is at 13% for good to excellent with last year at 18%.
 Topsoil moisture is at 24% adequate (47% in 2021) and stock water supplies in Wyoming rated at 51% adequate (66% in 2021).
 Barley planted moved to 83% complete.
 Barley emerged was 55%.
 Corn planted was 2% complete compared to 8 percent last year.
 Sugarbeets planted increased to 48%.
 Hay and roughage supplies were 32% very short, 50% short, and 18% adequate, compared to 25% very short, 48% short, and 27% adequate last week.